karenyyng/spack_python_package_parser/README.md

 * one line summary of what the package is
 * package homepage

+# SSL certificate download
+If this code stops running with the error `SSL CERTIFICATE ERROR` etc.
+You can download a CA cert from mozilla.org [here](http://curl.haxx.se/docs/caextract.html) and supply the certificate during the download.

 # example usage:

 ## grep download info for single package